 With farm-raised fish production outpacing that of wild-caught fish and of global beef, the good news is that a rapidly growing conversation around sustainability in this industry has surfaced.
 The goal of more sustainable fish farms is to raise healthy fish that don’t damage local ecosystems.
 More sustainable farms steer clear of additives, chemicals, hormones, and antibiotics, and for fish like Tilapia, they use fish feed that is mostly or entirely vegetarian.

 While practices like these can be a big step forward, the reality is that there is stunningly little government oversight of the aquaculture industry, and claims of “sustainable” may or may not mean anything.
-So if you wish to partake, here are a couple labels that might mean something:
+So if you wish to partake, here are a couple of labels that might mean something:

 The Global Aquaculture Alliance developed the voluntary Best Aquaculture Practices Certification.
 The standards address environmental and social responsibility, animal welfare, food safety and traceability.

-The Aquaculture Stewardship Council, founded by the World Wildlife Fund and the Dutch Sustainable Trade Initiative, certifies responsibly farmed seafood and manges global standards for sustainable aquaculture.
+The Aquaculture Stewardship Council, founded by the World Wildlife Fund and the Dutch Sustainable Trade Initiative, certifies responsibly farmed seafood and manages global standards for sustainable aquaculture.
 It doesn’t represent the most stringent of standards, but it’s a meaningful step in the right direction.

-And probably the single best “one stop shop” resource for reviewing the sustainability of different fish is Monterey Bay Aquarium’s Seafood Watch, linked here.
+And probably the single best “one-stop shop” resource for reviewing the sustainability of different fish is Monterey Bay Aquarium’s Seafood Watch, linked here.

 However, even if aquaculture were to evolve to become a model of sustainability in the future, fish eaters would still be left with another concerning problem…